jstrom2002/XMLparser/README.md

 ### About
-This code has been tested on a Windows 10 machine with MSVC and GCC C++11, C++14, C++17, and C++20 compilers with all Wall/pedantic options (thanks to cpp.sh).
+This code has been tested on a Windows 10 machine and compiled with MSVC (and also some rudimentary compilation tests with GCC) C++11, C++14, C++17, and C++20 compilers with all Wall/pedantic options (thanks to cpp.sh).
 For questions about formatting, see the [W3 XML standard doc](https://www.w3.org/TR/xml/).
 If you are having trouble parsing a particular XML file, please create an issue on this repo.
 Thank you for your patience.

+- Microsoft's list of valid XML encodings:  https://docs.microsoft.com/en-us/previous-versions/troubleshoot/msxml/xml-encoding-dom-interface-methods